 Anyone who knows me, knows I love my wood stove.
 It keeps my house toasty warm.
 The floors, walls, and ceilings are all warmed so that I can walk around barefoot in my 68 degree house if I want.
 Just try doing that in a house heated by a furnace!
 So, there is no doubt that I’ll continue to enjoy the benefits that radiant heat can provide.

 Horridly dry air has a number of nasty side effects.
 For example, you might find that you literally can’t breath because your nose is so dry.
 Petting the cat becomes an experiment in shock therapy (and don’t even think about brushing the dog).
 You could see damage to your furniture as well.
 The glue joints tend to fail when the humidity is too low.
 So, there are both health and monetary issues to consider when it comes to winter heating.
 The issue that seems to elude most people though is that humid air is able to support more calories than dry air.
 This means that really dry air actually feels cooler than humid air heated to the same temperature.
-Humidity that causes you to sweat in summer keeps you warm in winter.
+Humidity that causes you to sweat in summer keeps you warm in winter, so having a good HVAC system could not only regulate the air in your home but help to keep your family warm in the winter and cool in the summer.
+You can Read more here.

 Over the years I’ve come to believe that keeping a house as humid as possible in the winter (within reason, you really don’t want the walls dripping either) is a good idea.
 But when it comes to the summer months, some people can’t think of anything worse than having a humid home.
 Who could blame them?
 You would literally be sweating all of the time.
 That’s when places similar to this Air Conditioning Repair Houston company come in useful.
 If your life-saving air conditioning system malfunctions, you won’t be receiving that cold air that helps to cool you down, so what happens?
 You’ll feel even hotter.
 If that happens, (just like it did to my friend last week), you should get it fixed as soon as possible.
 For me though, I welcome the feeling of humidity, especially in the winter months.
 When my hygrometer (a humidity measuring device) reports 60 percent, I’m quite happy.
 Even 50 percent is worthwhile achieving.
 The problem is that with wood heat, you don’t have an Aprilaire to help out.